-We know that everything is done on a case-by-case basis, but we can help you determine what settlement is proper for you, taking into account punitive damages, motorcycle injury concerns, property damage, and the other parties involved.
+We know that everything is done on a case-by-case basis.
+Still, we can help you determine what settlement is proper for you, taking into account punitive damages, motorcycle injury concerns, property damage, and the other parties involved.

 If you suffered serious injuries, you are the accident victim.
-However, your insurance policy might not pay out, and the at-fault party’s insurance company might not, either.
+However, your insurance policy might not pay out, and the at-fault party’s insurance company might not.

 You deserve to get a fair settlement, and Ehline Law Firm can assist.